winstonDeGreef/Mechanica/content/special/ChX4_VelotransDoppler.md

 where for the stationary observer and medium, we have $+/-$ and for the moving observer and stationary source $-/+$.

 The origin of the observed frequency shift of a moving source is visible in the picture.
 In the direction of motion, more wave maxima arrive per unit time, as the car is moving closer between two wave maxima.
+Consequently, the observer in the car will count more maxima per unit time: the frequency is higher.

 For the relativistic effect we consider a moving source with velocity $\vec{u}$ moving with observer $S'$ relative to $S$.
 The frequency of the source is $f_0=\frac{1}{T_0}$ in the rest frame, with $T_0$ the period of the oscillation.